Watch or Listen Now

 While the transcript has not been human edited, we hope it will still help you to quickly find or reference useful information from the interview.

 Hi, welcome to Deliberate Leaders.
-I am Allison Dunn, your host of this podcast and today our guest is Traci Duez.
+I am your host Allison Dunn, executive business coach and owner of Deliberate Directions.
+Today our guest is Traci Duez.
 She is the President of CCR3.
 And that is a company that helps other companies with performance management.
 She is also the owner of Breaking Free Consulting.
 And she is the author of this awesome book, which is Breaking Free Leading the Way Learning First to Lead Yourself.
 Traci, thank you so much for joining us here today.

 Allison, thanks so much.
 My pleasure.